bensternthal/kanbender-test/README.md

-ABaaA A great  great great repo for testing git commit messages for kanbender.
+asdfABaaA A great  great great repo for testing git commit messages for kanbender.